 When was the last time God surprised you with a deeper understanding of him?
 I’d love to hear your thoughts and experiences in the comments below! 🙂

 I really want to share the photo of my characters, but I also want to hold it close to the chest for a little bit longer.
 One day I’ll share it.
-In the meantime, as always, the publishing game is a marathon not a sprint, so say a prayer for my patience and for my agent to find my stories the right publishing home.
+In the meantime, as always, the publishing game is a marathon not a sprint, so say a prayer for my patience on the journey to find my stories the right publishing home.
 Have a great week and thanks so much for reading all the way to the end!